ITASHA? WHAT IS THIS?

 Some professional racing teams are completely branded in Itasha style.

-THE PATH AND GOALS OF N.G.E.
+PATH AND GOALS OF N.G.E.
 ITASHA

 The “role-model” and incentive for the founding of our group were international groups and pages.
 The fact that there were big Itasha events, sometimes gathering hundreds of vehicles, always fascinated us and the wish to participate in such events grew stronger as time passed.

-However, our goal is to take part in conventions not only in Germany, but everywhere in Europe.
+However, our goal is to regularly take part in conventions not only in Germany, but everywhere in Europe.
 We hope to establish lasting international connections between Itasha fans.